 Keep Storage Simple

 If they have to put away things that they use very often then they will stop putting those things away.
-Try having them use open shelves and baskets to hold their stuff.
-It may not be pretty and organized but it will be off the floor.
-If they hate making the bed find a large basket or trunk where they can toss their bedding into instead of folding it.
-It's not ideal but the bedroom will look a little more put together.
+Use open shelves and baskets to hold their stuff.
+It may not be pretty but it will be off the floor.

 Creating Storage Bins